 ROUND TRIP TRANSFERS

-Round trip group transfers from Naples Airport/Train to Positano and from Positano to Naples Airport/Train are included in your program.
+*Round trip group transfers from Naples Airport or Train to Positano and from Positano to Naples Airport or Train Station are included in your program.
 1 transfer per group each way.
-Extra private transfers are available at an additional cost.

 Additional Cooking Classes